jovibor/HexCtrl/README.md

 ```

 ### [](#)EHexCreateMode
-Enum that represents mode the **Hex Control**'s window will be created in.
+Enum that represents mode the **HexControl**'s window will be created in.
 ```cpp
 enum class EHexCreateMode : DWORD
 {